vaughnteegarden/slate/source/includes/_howtosearch.md

 * Sort By - Sort by search SCORE or PRICE
 * Sort Direction - ASC or DESC
 * Product Type - Can be PRODUCTS, ACTS, or ALL.
+* Location - Optional.
+The latitude and longitude of the consumer phone.

+See code samples to the right.